Scripture: Matthew 14:22-33

 22 Then he made the disciples get into the boat and go before him to the other side, while he dismissed the crowds.
 23 And after he had dismissed the crowds, he went up on the mountain by himself to pray.
 When evening came, he was there alone, 24 but the boat by this time was many furlongs distant from the land, beaten by the waves; for the wind was against them.
 25 And in the fourth watch of the night he came to them, walking on the sea.
 26 But when the disciples saw him walking on the sea, they were terrified, saying, "It is a ghost!"
 And they cried out for fear.
 27 But immediately he spoke to them, saying, "Take heart, it is I; have no fear."
 28 And Peter answered him, "Lord, if it is you, bid me come to you on the water."
 29 He said, "Come."
 So Peter got out of the boat and walked on the water and came to Jesus; 30 but when he saw the wind, he was afraid, and beginning to sink he cried out, "Lord, save me."
 31 Jesus immediately reached out his hand and caught him, saying to him, "O man of little faith, why did you doubt?"
 32 And when they got into the boat, the wind ceased.
 33 And those in the boat worshiped him, saying, "Truly you are the Son of God."

-"Lord Jesus, help me to trust you always and to never doubt your presence and your power to help me.
+"Lord Jesus, help me to trust you always and in all circumstances and to never doubt your presence and power to help me.
 In my moments of doubt and weakness, may I cling to you as Peter did.
-Strengthen my faith that I may walk straight in the path you set before me, neither veering to the left nor to the right".
+Strengthen my faith that I may walk confidently in the path you have chosen for me."

 9.Surely his salvation is at hand for those who fear him, that glory may dwell in our land.